Wildcat Night at Verde Park 🐾 🌳

 What to Wear: UACOM-P shirt, jeans, and your UACOM-P badge.

 Hello!
-My name is Janell and I am a current MS2 at UACOM-P. I am a Phoenix native and graduated from Arizona State in 2018 with a B.S. in Psychology and a B.S. in Medical Microbiology.
-Being the co-leader of Wildcat Night at Verde Park has been one of my favorite experiences of medical school thus far.
+My name is Briana and I am a current MS1 at UACOM-P. I am a Tucson native and graduated from Grand Canyon University with a B.S. in Biology.
+Being the leader of Wildcat Night at Verde Park has been one of my favorite experiences of medical school thus far.
 I love working with kids from diverse backgrounds and developing fun lesson plans.
 However, my favorite part is that the kids are incredibly smart and that their questions challenge me to find new ways to learn and connect.